-What are your aims working between science and art?
-Do you think your work can bring science closer to a more lay audience (even further by collaborations with artists of the caliber of Björk)?
+What are your aims in working between science and art?
+Do you think your work can bring science closer to a more lay audience (even further by collaborations with artists of the calibre of Björk)?

-All of science at microscopic and molecular scale requires visual manipulation to make it watchable and meaningful for an audience.
-For example, I spend a great deal of time playing with colour to see how it feels, but largely make choices based on simple rules, that I find work because we are warm blooded mammals: If it is alive and healthy it is pink; if it is dead it is cold and blue; if it is diseased or sick its yellows and greens.
-Colour changes how the audience responds to what they are looking at, and conveys a feeling for the stuff moving around on screen.
+All of the science at the microscopic and molecular scale requires visual manipulation to make it watchable and meaningful for an audience.
+For example, I spend a great deal of time playing with colour to see how it feels but largely make choices based on simple rules that I find work because we are warm-blooded mammals.

 What is particularly wonderful about our biology is that what science has discovered is always mind-boggling in the intricate, complicated way it operates.
-Most audiences enjoy watching intricate, complicated things in action, particularly when that’s the stuff of what your flesh is made.
+Most audiences enjoy watching intricate, complicated things in action, particularly when that’s the stuff of what your flesh is made of.

 The scientific accuracy of your animations is impressive.
 What are the biggest challenges you face in your projects?

-The more time I spend on background research and development the better the content I can create, but the deadlines keep marching closer.
-My animation techniques have evolved to meet production speed demands, but I do miss the days of endlessly reading the literature and just ruminating over what I find there.
+The more time I spend on background research and development, the better the content I can create, but the deadlines keep marching closer.
+My animation techniques have evolved to meet production speed demands, but I miss endlessly reading the literature and just ruminating over what I find there.

 What is your chief enemy of creativity?